 This open and exploratory theme of “covergence|divergence” asks at us to look at the various collisions and frictions involved in the coming together of different individuals, cultures, ideas, as well as teaching and learning mediums and styles, that we negotiate as educators.

 In language education we also have best practices that could be seen as a type of convergence.
 As teachers we want to have a solid foundation to our teaching that will help us understand important principles.
 But, we also see so many areas where beliefs diverge or where areas of interests are different.
 This is how Technology works when it comes to playing online casino games such as slot machine or any other casino games.
-For example, over the years some teachers focussed on task based language education, others are doing motivation research, and still others have looked at critical pedagogy.
+For example, over the years some teachers focused on task based language education, others are doing motivation research, and still others have looked at critical pedagogy.
 These are examples of divergence, but they are overlaid on converging values such as creating a safe space for learners, respecting all in our classes, or have a deep commitment to our profession.

 Take the changes in digital communication over the past 20 years.
 We have moved from the open World Wide Web and Internet of Tim Berners-Lee to a more contained online experience that is found in mobile phone apps or social media.
 Some have decried this filtering into “walled gardens” as stultifying and robbing the future of open inquiry because when everyone accessed the same Internet, they could roam widely and make discoveries.
 However, as we are funneled into application silos that do not interact with each other we become separated from each other and from the open bazaar of the Internet and are–dare we say–forced to gather in niche communities.